PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Underdark/The Shadow's Cradle.md

 *Determination*
 > I must understand this gift, this curse.
 I must find my own path, forge my own destiny.
 For I am no longer just a soldier, a tool.
 I am Woe, and I will not be controlled.

+*Golden Chains*
+> The orders barked, the battles fought, the endless cycle of war.
+Was that truly purpose?
+Or just another form of slavery?

+*Greater Good*
+> Was it truly for the greater good, or was it just blind obedience to a flawed system?